-An important task of the Credit Risk Department in Value and Risk Management Division (VRMD) is to analyze data (exposures, results of risk calculations, limit use and so on) and to formulate advice regarding proposals submitted by the various business lines to the Credit Risk Council (CRC).
-Where applicable, also the business unit should provide its advice.
+Proposals submitted by the various business lines to the Credit Risk Council (CRC) are advised by Credit Risk Department and Credit Management.
 Typically, in its advice, the competent department will check whether the proposal is consistent with the existing policies, methodology, limits, overall strategy, and so on.
-The competent department never has the authority to decide, but only gives advice regarding the perceived level of risk.